Standalone Lineage Scanner

 }

-After you have modified the file, perform the following steps:
+After modifying the file, perform these steps:

 -

-Shutdown the lineage service:
+Shut down the lineage service:

 -

-Restart the docker service:
+Restart the Docker service:

 sudo systemctl restart docker